gabeklein/expressive-mvc/README.md

 ```
 <sup><a href="https://codesandbox.io/s/example-async-effbq">View in CodeSandbox</a></sup>

 > Notice how our components can remain completely independent from the logic.
-It's a pretty big deal.
 >
 > If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these behaviors. 🤯